Information for professionals

 Less than 10% of all cancer is due to an inherited predisposition, however many individuals have concerns about a family history of cancer.
 It is unlikely that familial cancer clusters are inherited if: different cancer sites are involved, the cancers occur later in life, or the cancers have a strong environmental influence such as smoking or UV light.

-Guidelines for referrals for Breast Cancer, Ovarian Cancer, Breast and Ovarian Cancer, Colorectal Cancer and Other Cancers are listed below.
+Guidelines for referring patients with a family history of breast, ovarian, colorectal, and other cancers are listed below.
 The overall benefit of surveillance outside these guidelines has not been established.
 If you are unsure, please call 0121 335 8024 and ask for the cancer genetics service (WMFACS) for advice.

 Please note close relatives are mother, father, sibling, child, parent’s siblings or grandparents.